nourish1709/docker-training/tuesday/README.md

 Your task is to:

 1. Update the [Dockerfile](./servlet/Dockerfile) to deploy the servlet to a Tomcat container.
-2. Create an image from the updated Dockerfile and start a container.
+2. Create an image from the updated Dockerfile and start a container (don't forget to expose the port `8080`).
 Make sure that the servlet is available at `localhost:8080/{artifact}` endpoint.

 __Note__ that the destination `.war` filename is used as the base path for the servlet.
 For example, if you create a `/usr/local/tomcat/webapps/my_servlet.war` file, the servlet will be available at `localhost:8080/my_servlet/`

-3. Add you own servlet along with the [HelloServlet](./servlet/src/main/java/com/nourish1709/learning/servlet/HelloServlet.java).
+3. Add you own servlet named `UserServlet` along with `HelloServlet`.
 The servlet should return an HTML page with current date and your name.
 Update [index.jsp](./servlet/src/main/webapp/index.jsp) to contain `<a>` reference to the new servlet.
 Deploy the servlet and make sure it works correctly.